Time for Constitutional Change

 Representatives, not Rulers: There is much concern on the parts of citizens that our elected officials have created for themselves a favored system within government.
 People believe Congress can retire with full pay after a single term, that their retirement pay increases beyond that based on number of years served, and that they exempt themselves from many of the laws that have been passed for us.
 In short, the laws for Congress are different from the laws for the people.
-This leads to the perception that they are a self-appointed ruling class, at our expense.
+This leads to the perception that they are a self-appointed ruling class, at tax-payer expense.
 This appearance of self-serving must stop.
 The proposed constitutional amendment that has been discussed to correct this is:

 “Congress shall make no law that applies to the citizens of the United States that does not apply equally to the Senators and/or Representatives; and, Congress shall make no law that applies to the Senators and/or Representatives that does not apply equally to the citizens of the United States.”

 Presidential Qualifications: The question here is simple; do we want to clarify the citizenship requirements associated with eligibility to be President?
 Amendment 14 of the Constitution indicates that in order to automatically be a citizen of the United States, you have to be born within the United States.
 Article II section 1 of the Constitution uses the phrase, "natural-born citizen" in its identification of eligibility requirements.
 We have seen claims that historically, the meaning of the phrase “natural born citizen”, at the time the Constitution was written appears to be different from its meaning now, over 220 years later.
 Back then, ‘Natural born citizen’ meant born in the country, and also born of citizens whose citizenship was solely of this country.
 In other words, having dual citizenship or being born of parents who held dual citizenship would have prevented you from being President.
 If citizenship birth-rights are the concern, then come up with some wording to close the loop-hole, and amend the Constitution.
-Thank our current president for attracting so much attention to the need for amendment, and move on.
+Thank our 44th president for attracting so much attention to the need for discussion of the amendment, and move on.

 However, if the real concern is loyalty to the United States, then open the discussions as to whether determining loyalty prior to election needs to be one of the eligibility requirements for the Presidency.
-Goodness knows, we would never have either question about the 'Guvenator', everyone knows he cannot qualify to be President.
+Goodness knows, we would never have either question about the "Guvenator", everyone knows he cannot qualify to be President.
 And yet, as far as I know, his loyalty to the United States has never been questioned.

-What can ‘we the people’ do to help bring Constitutional Change?
+What can "We the People" do to help bring Constitutional Change?